omec-project/up4/scenarios/README.md

 * Install flow rules for one UE via the mock SMF and verify the rules are installed in the switch
 * Reboot the PFCP agent and verify the orphaned flow rules are cleared from the switch once the agent recovers.

+**pfcp-fill-tables.xml**
+* Requires `setup.xml`, `net-setup.xml`, `smf-setup.xml`
+* Installs enough flow rules to fill the switch's tables, verifies that all were installed, then deletes them all.
+* Installs too many flow rules and verifies and error is returned.
+* Sends an association release request to the PFCP agent and verifies all flow rules were cleared.
+* Re-establish an association with the PFCP agent to clean up.

 ### All-in-one tests
 These scenarios combine setup, single tests, and teardown all in one.
 Useful for quickly detecting issues.